qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 #.
 Open the :guilabel:`Properties` dialog by double-clicking on the raster
    name in the legend or by right-clicking and choosing :menuselection:`Properties` from the popup menu.
 #.
-Select the :guilabel:`Transparency` tab
+Select the :guilabel:`Transparency` menu
 #.
+From the :guilabel:`Transparency band` menu choose 'None'.
-Click the |mActionNewAttribute| :sup:`Add values manually`
+#.
+Click the |mActionSignPlus| :sup:`Add values manually`
    button.
 A new row will appear in the pixel-list.
 #.
-Enter the raster-value (we use 0 here) and adjust the transparency to 20 %.
+Enter the raster-value (we use 0 here) in the 'From' and 'To' column and adjust the transparency to 20 %.
 #.
 Press the **[Apply]** button and have a look at the map.

-You can repeat the steps 4 and 5 to adjust more values with custom transparency.
+You can repeat the steps 5 and 6 to adjust more values with custom transparency.

 As you can see this is quite easy to set custom transparency, but it can be quite a lot of work.
 Therefore you can use the button |mActionFileSave|
 :sup:`Export to file` to save your transparency list to a file.
 The button
-|mActionFolder| :sup:`Import from file` loads your transparency settings and
+|mActionFileOpen| :sup:`Import from file` loads your transparency settings and
 applies them to the current raster layer.